Sajjad Ali: Music

 Sajjad Ali's first classical hit album, Master Sajjad Sings Memorable Classics was released in 1979 by EMI-Pakistan.
-The musicians were Ustad Ghulam Ali (singer), Mehdi Hassan, Ghulam Ali and Amanat Ali Khan, while most of the songs were written by Hasrat Mohani, Momin and others.
+The musicians were Ustad Ghulam Ali (singer), Mehdi Hassan, Ghulam Ali and Amanat Ali Khan, while most of Sajjad Ali's songs were renditions of poetry by Hasrat Mohani, Momin and others.

 Sajjad made his television debut in many programs before his debut program, Aap Janab by Athar Shah Khan.
 After this, he appeared in Rung Barangi Duniya by musician Sohail Rana.
 He also performed in the program Rag Rung in 1980 at the age of 14.
 He became famous at the 25th anniversary of PTV's stage show, called Silver Jubilee by Shoaib Mansoor, by singing the song "Banwari Chakori", originally sung by Noor Jehan.
 On 26 November 1983 during a show, Sajjad sung the songs "Lagi Ray Lagay Lagan Yehe Dil Mein" and "Bawari Chakuri".

 He produced the music albums Babia 93, Chief Saab and Sohni Lag Di.

-Sajjad Ali performs at the launch of a US sponsored music video to promote health awareness about mothers and newborn's.
+Sajjad Ali performs at the launch of a US sponsored music video to promote health awareness about mothers and newborns.

 His brother Waqar Ali is also in the music industry.
 Sajjad, along with his brother, wrote lyrics for most of the songs in his albums, while lyricists Sabir Zafar, Mohammad Nasir, Nadeem Asad, and Ali Moin have also written some songs.

 In July 2006, Sajjad released a single called "Chal Rein De", a more classical song.
 On 3 September 2006, he released another single in a totally different genre with the help of Meloscience Corp.
 The song is known as "Sajjad-Ali Sinsym Fligh", and it has an experimental, jazzy, Sufi beat.
 In late April 2008, Sajjad released his album, Chahar Balish, which contained new tracks as well as some previous tracks such as "Chal Rein De".

 Two new compositions of Sajjad Ali from the film Bol by Shoaib Mansoor were released by Tips music on 22 May 2011 in India and on 30 May 2011 by Fire Records in Pakistan.
 He also appeared in the second episode of Coke Studio with his song "Kir Kir", which was broadcast on major television channels across Pakistan on 5 June 2011.

 In 2017, Sajjad released his single with Bohemia (rapper) (Tamasha), a massive hit on YouTube and social media.
 It was his first collaboration.